 "Wait a second," Harry was giving Dumbledore a confused look.
 "How can you question if the thing was true or not?
 I thought they all came true.
 That's what Sven said when I went there."

 "Ah so you did meet Sven," said Dumbledore.
-"I was curious how you'd come across the prophecy itself.
+"I was curious how you'd come across the prophesy itself.
 The place where they are kept is quite the large room, from what I've heard."